RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 17.md

 "Her WHAT?"
 Brun sat down where she stood, apparently unable to comprehend that Debug had family.

-"Yeah, I met her the other while we were on a date."
-Trouble ommited her own collapse as it was clearly not as serious.
+"Yeah, I met her the other day while we were on a date."
+Trouble omitted her own collapse as it was clearly not as serious as whatever was going on today.
 "Bug said they were a Sargent.
 Sargent Sinéad...umm Bruce?"
 Brun just sat there with her mouth open blinking and making a lot of different expressions that all were different kinds of confused or contemplative.
 "She said she worked at the head office."

 "The state branch of the police have their office here."
 Brun interjected, finally coming out of her stupor.
 "We'll call and ask her if she knows where Dee goes to hide."